hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/kernel/plug-and-play-registry-routines.md

 PDEVICE_OBJECT pDeviceObject; // A pointer to the PDO for the device.
 HANDLE handle;
 UNICODE_STRING ValueName;
-ULONG Value = 109; // This is the value we&#39;re setting the key to.
+ULONG Value = 109; // This is the value we're setting the key to.
 NTSTATUS status;

 RtlInitUnicodeString(&ValueName, L"Value");